Dr. med. Daniel Bányai

 -

-Eye problems from presbyopia – already an issue from age 40
+Eye problems due to presbyopia – an issue from the age of 40

-As you age, the risk of vision problems increases; these may be perfectly normal but can also result from a serious eye disease.
-Here you can find out which eye problems are particularly common from the age of 40.
+In old age, the risk of visual impairment increases, which on the one hand is completely normal, but on the other hand is also the result of serious eye disease.
+You can find out which eye problems are particularly common from the age of 40 here.

 -